 On the other hand, there’s no denying that there are similarly-priced scooters that outperform it for raw performance.
 For instance, open the price range to scooters that cost within $250 on either side of the Air Pro, and there emerge models that go toe-to-toe with it for ride quality but outpace it where speed, mileage, and portability are concerned.
-Take for instance the EMOVE Touring – it sports a similar dual-pronged suspension system at the front, but it adds dual springs to the rear, a more powerful 48V 500W motor, and a larger 13Ah battery.
-The result is excellent ride quality, a top speed of 24 mph, and a maximum range of 25 miles (17 miles under realistic conditions).
+Take for instance the Horizon 13 – it sports front and rear suspension, a more powerful 48V 500W motor, and a larger 13Ah battery.
+The result is excellent ride quality, a top speed of 25 mph, and a maximum range of 25 miles (20-23 miles under realistic conditions).
 Plus, its multiple folding mechanisms – including a telescopic stem and foldable handlebars – afford it a portable design that the Air Pro can’t compete with.

-Ultimately, if you’re already stretching your budget to buy the Air Pro, then go for it – you won’t find a better scooter.
-But, if you can afford to open your purse strings a little wider then I would seriously consider the alternatives below (specifically the Apollo City and EMOVE Touring).
+Ultimately, though, if you’re already stretching your budget to buy the Air Pro, then go for it – you won’t find a better scooter where build quality is concerned.

 What Other Scooters Should You Consider?